Raghu-dev-pixel/voice-to-motion-vision/README.md

 5) Select the "Generate Personal Key" from the menu and then again click on the "Generate Personal key" at the middle of the page.
 6) Once this is done copy the personal key that is generated and save it in your notepad after which we can sign out from the account.

+The demonstration of the application can be found on [youtube](https://youtu.be/cUdPMDNU2EI).

+Note:-
-Note:- The above-mentioned steps for API creation are not needed for the moment as I have created my key from my account explicitly created for this demo purpose, however, if the application does not work right away as described earlier this is one option that could be checked.
+1) The above-mentioned steps for API creation are not needed for the moment as I have created my key from my account explicitly created for this demo purpose, however, if the application does not work right away as described earlier this is one option that could be checked.
+2) The project has undergone various name iterations, including "SpeechToDynamic," "Speech to Video," and "Voice2DynamicVision," all reflecting the core goal of transforming speech into motion-based visual outputs.

-The steps to generate the Nvidia API key is shown starting from slide 12 in the presentation attached [Download the presentation](./data/HackAI_ppt.pptx).
+The steps to generate the Nvidia API key are shown starting from slide 12 to 18 in the presentation attached [Download the presentation](./data/HackAI_ppt.pptx).